 Read the speech several times aloud.
 You are still practicing alone at this point.
 Shut the door and let yourself hear the presentation.
 Does it sound exciting/motivating/stirring?
 Do you include vocal variety?
 Are you speaking too fast or too slow?

-Record it onto an audiocassette and listen to the playback as often as possible.
+Record it and listen to the playback as often as possible.
 Are any of your words garbled?
 Do you hear any “ums” or “uhs”?
 Listening to it in the car can be a great use of your travel time.
 You will become more familiar with the speech and may be able to memorize it just from listening to it.

 Now get on your feet and practice it, alone, in front of a mirror.
 Watch yourself speak and take note of your gestures, eye contact and facial expressions.